ryanczm/Analytic-Musings/notes/fa/fa.md

 In terms of the core momentum feature:

 * League-weighted is a proxy the problem of odds: a higher placed team should beat a lower placed team.
+Problem is this feature only gains predictive power as the league progresses, at the start its basically useless.
 * EWMA or some windowing function should solve the decay problem: recent data is higher weighted because things tend to change.